ONSdigital/dp-renderer/PATTERNS.md

 ### Text input

-To instatiate the [text input](https://service-manual.ons.gov.uk/design-system/components/input) UI component in your service:
+To instantiate the [text input](https://service-manual.ons.gov.uk/design-system/components/input) UI component in your service:

 - In the `mapper.go` file in your service, populate the relevant fields e.g.